 “By the realization of the exhibition Sexuality, which thematic framework involves questioning of sexuality from different discourses and media, is continued (previous themes were Religion and Communism) the examination of the fragments of the current social reality.
 Like other social, or socially constructed and imposed patterns of behavior, sexuality is made up of a multitude occurrences differently treated in depending on the cultural context from which it originates, the connections of power and tendencies of a certain historical moment, but also the very corporeality of humanity.
 "Contemporary” sexuality assumes a heterosexual, patriarchal matrix, which implies a sexual binary and on it built genders, whose foundation is biological reproducibility, while the right to selfdefinition and self-identification as "different" is a subversive act…”

-Text from the exhibition catalogue Habitat of the artist Davor Paponja
+The text for the exhibition catalogue Habitat of the artist Davor Paponja

 Cultural Center „Banski Dvor“, Banja Luka (March 2011)